basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

 How many birds are there?
 Are they always on the beach?
 Are they having a good time?

-These are definitely questions that can't go unanswered.
+These are definitely <b>normal</b> questions that are worth dedicating a weekend to.
 Join me on a pointless journey into computer vision, machine learning and using the latest technologies to answer questions that definitely don't need to be answered.
-Why?
-Why not!
+It's about the things you learn along the way, or something inspiring along those lines

 ## THE PROBLEM: